Police: Missing woman's rental car pulled from retention pond in Palm Coast

 Bergeron was last seen four days ago at Palm Coast Lanes on Old Kings Road.

-There was a deceased person inside the the car, but it has not been identified as Burgeron as of Monday night.
+A deceased person was inside the car, but it was not identified as Burgeron as of Monday night.